Dhruv2222/Music-Genre_Classification/README.md

 Santosh Saranyan

+## About the project:
+This project focuses on the implementation and evaluation of various models, including Naïve Bayes as the baseline, Multiclass logistic regression, long short-term memory (LSTM), and LinearSVM, to classify songs into their respective genres based on the lyrics of each song.
+The dataset comprises over 138,000 English songs from various genres merged from 2 sources.
+It implements 2 word embedding techniques, Word2Vec and GLoVe, after preprocessing and cleaning the data.
+The performances of different models and embedding techniques are evaluated by calculating the accuracy, precision, recall, and F1 score.
+The results of this study can be used by music industry professionals to gain insights about the popularity and trends of different music genres and make data-driven decisions about music production and marketing.
+The project concludes by discussing the differences between the results obtained from each model and suggesting the most appropriate model for genre classification based on a song lyric task.

 ## FILES IN REPOSITORY
 **data**: https://www.dropbox.com/s/90i3kyd6z2e3s52/data.zip?dl=0 folder containing all necessary datasets and text files to run the project.
 This file has been compressed as a zip file.
 Extract before use.